Everolimus

 mTOR is a protein kinase, a type of enzyme that helps control cell growth.
 In some cancers, mTOR-activated proteins work abnormally and encourage cancer cells to grow and spread. mTOR also directs nutrients to the cancer cells, helping to support them.

 Everolimus works to slow or stop mTOR’s role in the growth of cancer cells.
-Paired with aromatase inhibitors like exemestane (Aromasin), everolimus slows cell growth by blocking nutrients and directions from mTOR, as well as the estrogen that encourages growth.
+Paired with the aromatase inhibitor exemestane (Aromasin), everolimus slows cell growth by blocking nutrients and directions from mTOR and reduces the estrogen that encourages tumor growth.

 Who gets everolimus